 Q. What makes Enhanced Home Care different from other in-home care companies?

-At Enhanced Home Care, our goal isn’t just to provide Kansas City home care, it’s to enhance the lives of each of our clients.
+At Enhanced Home Care, our goal isn’t just to provide Johnson County home care, it’s to enhance the lives of each of our clients.
 We know that our clients have invested a lot to build the homes and lives of their dreams, and we believe they deserve a home care partner who can help them live comfortably and independently.
 To meet this goal, we work hard to personally assess and fully understand our clients’ individual needs and selectively match them with compassionate, dependable and experienced caregivers.
 We are well known for our unparalleled customer service and quality care by wonderful caregivers, and we were honored to be named Kansas Small Business of the Year in 2015.

 Q. What are the advantages of home care?